Johanna Robbins

 Johanna Robbins (née Long; born May 26, 1992) is an American professional stock car racing driver.
-She is the winner of the 2010 Snowball Derby.
+She last competed part-time in Asphalt Super Late Model competition in 2023 in the No. 10 Toyota Camry for Jett Motorsports.

 Racing career

 Background

 Long's father raced late models and she wanted to start racing karts when she was five years old; he allowed her to start racing when she was eight.
 She moved up into legends car racing, before turning to late models when she was twelve.
 In 2008, she won the Gulf Coast championship including races at Pensacola and Mobile, Alabama as well as the late model track championship at Five Flags Speedway in Pensacola.